FlatFilers/getting-started/README.md

 This repository is now **legacy** and is no longer maintained.

 You can find the original code in the [`legacy branch`](https://github.com/FlatFilers/getting-started/tree/legacy).
+We're working on a new updated Getting Started Guide with LLM documentation that can act as a starting point for your Flatfile codebase.

-For the latest getting started resources, please visit the [main Flatfile documentation](https://flatfile.com/docs).
+For the latest resources, please visit the [Flatfile documentation](https://flatfile.com/docs).